 “Sugar acts directly in the brain to inhibit the effect of leptin and increased appetite so you never feel full.
 So then you keep eating, and you become leptin-resistant … What you need to do is break the addiction by detoxing the liver, which has stopped metabolizing fat properly.
 Sugar consumption causes fat to build up in liver cells, which decreases the liver’s ability to metabolize fats and sugars and detoxify your body.”
 Dr. Mehmet Oz as told to ABC News

 EFT (Emotional Freedom Technique).
 Let’s face it, emotions can be strong and often control how we feel and live our life.
-Many people turn to sugar because of boredom, unhappiness, stress or as a reward for accomplishments.
-Before long they find they begin to crave sugar more and more for an emotional lift.
+Many people turn to sugar because of boredom, unhappiness, stress, or as a reward for accomplishments.
+Before long, they find they begin to crave sugar more and more for an emotional lift.
 EFT can help.
 According to Gary Craig: “EFT operates on the premise that no matter what part of your life needs improvement, there are unresolved emotional issues in the way.
-Even for physical issues, chronic pain, or diagnosed conditions, it is common knowledge that any kind of emotional stress can impede the natural healing potential of the human body.”
+Even for physical issues, chronic pain, or diagnosed conditions, it is common knowledge that any amount of emotional stress can impede the natural healing potential of the human body.”
 Many people find EFT very helpful in eliminating destructive behaviors.